Cos dEstournel Château 1a

 Cos d'Estournel 1929 95p

-Tasted in March 2019, blind, during dinner at Domaine de Chevalier.
-Fine old wine with the delicious aroma of truffles, sophisticated with great elegance and finesse.
-A real treat!
+I tasted it blind in March 2019 during dinner at Domaine de Chevalier.
+It was a fine old wine with the delicious aroma of truffles, sophisticated with great elegance and finesse.
+It was a real treat!

 Cos d'Estournel 1928 92p

-Tasted in November 2002.
-This wine displayed very ripe fruit with aromas of chocolate and cocoa.
+This wine was tasted in November 2002.
+It displayed very ripe fruit with aromas of chocolate and cocoa.
 It was slightly tart on the palate but had a delicate balance.
-Quite elegant and well-preserved wine.
+It is pretty elegant and well-preserved.

 2017e